Do you want to be healthy?

 These are the foods rich in folate.
 They are natural, inexpensive, and the best part – they come with other benefits as well that help you stay in the best of your health.

 Now comes another important question.
 Are you getting enough of folate?
-Because there is a difference between just knowing about folate and actually enjoying its benefits, right?
+Because there is a difference between just knowing about folate foods and actually enjoying its benefits, right?

 Are You Getting Enough Of Folate?